wearebraid/vueformulate.com/docs/guide/validation/README.md

 Validation errors are always computed in realtime, but they are displayed based on `error-behavior` of the input.
-The default `error-behavior` is `blur` — meaning a field with validation errors are only shows those errors when a user removes focus from the input.
-In most circumstances this provides the best user experience since a user isn't bombarded with error messages.
+The default `error-behavior` is `blur` — meaning a field with validation errors only shows its errors when a user removes focus from the input.
+In most circumstances this provides the best user experience since it prevents a user from being immediately bombarded with error messages.
 Error messages are also always shown when a user tries to submit a form that has failing validation messages.

 In addition to the `blur` behavior, these additional `error-behavior` strategies are supported.

 Error Behavior  | Description
 ----------|---------------------------------------------------------------------